eNMS-automation/eNMS/docs/workflows/workflow_system.rst

 Workflow devices
 ----------------

-When you create a workflow, just like with services, the form will also contain multiple selection fields for you to select "target devices".
-If you don't select any device, the job devices will be used.
-If you select target devices for the workflow, all devices selected at "job level" will be ignored, and the workflow will run in parallel (multiprocessing) on all devices.
+When you create a workflow, just like with services instances, the form will also contain multiple selection fields for you to select "target devices".
+If you don’t select any device, the devices for each Service (or sub- Workflow) will be used.
+If you select target devices for the workflow, all devices selected at the individual Service level will be ignored, and the workflow will run in parallel (multiprocessing) on all devices.